 The Department’s officers patrol on foot, bicycle and marked Emergency Services Security Vehicles, while also providing escorts and emergency medical care for all medical situations that occur within our jurisdiction.
 All officers are certified in CPR and First Aid and are prepared to respond to medical emergencies in any of the County buildings.

 Justice Center & Administration Building Security

-Personnel entering the Justice Center and the Administration Building must go through security screening.
-Personnel will have all hand carried items go through an X-ray machine and individuals will go through a magnetometer.
-Firearms are not authorized in these building and lock boxes are available.
-Concealed carry permits will be checked to ensure all individuals with a concealed weapon are authorized to carry.
-Any other weapons, knives, scissors etc. will be have to be returned to their vehicle or confiscated.
+Everyone entering the Justice Center or the Administration Building must go through security screening.
+Visitors will have all hand carried items go through an x-ray machine and individuals must be screened through a magnetometer.
+Anyone found carrying prohibited items such as other weapons, knives, scissors, or the like will be given the opportunity to return these items to their vehicle or said items will be confiscated.
 Confiscated items will not be returned.

 In addition to the Peace Officers, there are nineteen security screeners that are assigned to the Justice Center and Administration Building.
 These important staff members monitor items being brought into the buildings to ensure the safety of all our employees and visitors.

 All Peace Officers complete In-Service Training in addition to participating in continuing trainings throughout the year, taking advantage of programs such as Critical Incident Team (CIT) Training at the Bucks County Police Training Center, as well as courses offered by the Department of Homeland Security.
 All Peace Officers complete annual certifications in accordance with Municipal Police Officers Education and Training Commission (MPOETC) standards.